eightkb/eightkb.github.io/_posts/2022-06-12-EightKBReg.md

 <!--Start Signup Form-->
 <div class="mb-embed">
   <!-- You can customize the default success message here -->
   <h2 class="mb-message mb-success-message" default-message="Thank you for registering for EightKB!
-If you don't receive an email confirming your registration, check your spam folder so you don't miss any future emails (like the link to the conference!)."></h2>
+If you don't receive an email confirming your registration, check your spam folder so you don't miss any future emails.
+Here is the link to the conference (we will send it out in an email as well): https://us02web.zoom.us/j/83951559874?pwd=bEZyUkgxSi9PR1VpYVZsbEFwRzREUT09"></h2>
   <h2 class="mb-message mb-error-message"></h2>

   <form method="post" action="https://www.mailblast.io/lists/30c9318f-259f-45bb-8a83-c5af6088401e/subscribers/create_external" class="mb-form" novalidate="novalidate">